kar69-96/browser-fleet/README.md

 # aws-infra

-Auto-scaling AWS infrastructure for browser-based authentication and web scraping.
-Manages a pool of EC2 instances running headless browsers, with Lambda-based orchestration, Cloudflare tunnel integration, and real-time screencast streaming via Socket.IO.
+Infrastructure for browser-based authentication and web scraping.
+Manages a pool of EC2 instances running headless browsers, with Lambda-based orchestration, Cloudflare tunnel integration, and real-time screencast streaming via Socket.IO with low latency.

-**URL-agnostic** — configure for any target site, not just one.

 ## Architecture